yuy-m/CCGrep/README.md

 CCGrep
 ====
+*written on 2018/12/04*

 CCGrep is a easy-to-use code clone detector like *grep* command.

 ## Description
-Many code clone detectors already exist, but their install, configuration and execution are difficult to use.
+Many code clone detectors already exist, but their installation, configuration and execution are difficult to use.
 CCGrep is a simple clone detector based on grep command interface and you can use it instantly.

 CCGrep can detect Type 1, 2(p-match or not) clones.